pekkah/tanka-graphql/docs/1-execution/01-resolvers.md

 ### Using resolver and subscriber maps

-In some cases it's useful to be able to built to resolvers separately from the schema building.
+In some cases it's useful to be able to build the resolvers separately from the schema building.
 For that purpose `SchemaTools` provide a method to bind resolvers to fields by using `IResolverMap` and `ISubscriberMap`.

 [{tanka.graphql.tests.type.SchemaBuilderFacts.Make_executable_schema}]